Np292/Algo/Parralel Binary Search/readme.md

 ## Meteors Problem

-In the [Meteors problem on SPOJ](https://www.spoj.com/problems/METEORS/), a naive solution involves performing binary search combined with a segment tree, resulting in a time complexity of \( O(nq \log^2 n) \).
+In the [Meteors problem on SPOJ](https://www.spoj.com/problems/METEORS/), a naive solution involves performing binary search combined with a segment tree, resulting in a time complexity of $O(nq \log^2 n)$.

 Here is a code snippet of this naive approach: